j-fu/marginalia/julia/julia-workflow.md

 However, for Julia this is a bad idea for at  least two reasons:

--  [Type-stable action](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-global-variables) of Julia's just-in-time compiler is possible only for functions, so this code does not optimize well
+-  Type-stable action of Julia's just-in-time compiler is possible only for functions, so this code does not optimize well
 - One encounters precompilation time hiatus when running after each modified  version

 Suggestions:

-- Develop any code in functions.
+- [Avoid global variables](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-global-variables) and develop any code in functions.
 E.g. `MyScript.jl` could look like:
 ```
 using Package1
 using Package2